Page last updated 10/04/2017

 - There is a registration form in the conference brochure that can be mailed or used on-site (this applies to 3-4 day conference, not the biennial symposium).
 Please DO NOT send cash through the mail.
-To request that a brochure be mailed to you, please call the conference hotline at 718-270-4811 and leave a message.
+To request that a brochure be mailed to you, please call the Center for Black Literature for assistance at 718-804-8883.

 - When is the last day to register?
 Please see applicable dates and deadlines on the Registration link for the most current information.
 Do not bring registration forms or payment in-person prior to the first day of the conference.

 - When can I register?
 Individuals can pre-register anytime before the aforementioned dates re: link to Registration.
 On-site Registration will begin at 9 a.m. on most conference days and remain open until the first 30 minutes of the last panel or event for that conference day unless otherwise indicated.
 Payment by check will not be accepted on-site.

 - Is the VIP Reception & Award Ceremony Donation separate from the Conference Donation?
 Applies only to the multiday conference: Yes.
 These items can be paid separately; you do not have to pay the conference admission to attend the VIP reception and awards ceremony.
 This is a separate donation.